kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 ### Non-Goals

-* Advanced capabilities like label selectors and the ability to allow references from any namespace are likely reasonable future extensions of this API but are intentionally out of scope for the initial work.
+* Advanced capabilities like label selectors and the ability to allow references originating from any namespace are likely reasonable future extensions of this API but are intentionally out of scope for the initial work.

 ## Proposal